Chest-workout-without-bench-press

 Lats still help, though, so I do not pretend otherwise.

-I use caution here and only with controlled weight, because it can be demanding on the shoulders.
+Use controlled weight and caution, because this variation can be more demanding on the shoulders.

 Uncommon, but usable.